Skip to main content

 Choose busy vendors with high turnover

-Street food like soya, brochettes, and beignets are safe when from popular stalls.
-Look for vendors with fresh preparation and high customer traffic, especially in Makepe (Douala) and Briqueterie area (Yaoundé).
+Soya, brochettes, and beignets are generally safe when bought from popular stalls.
+Stick to vendors who cook to order and keep a steady line of customers, which you will find in Makepe (Douala) and around the Briqueterie area (Yaoundé).

 LOW